How to Know What Size Rug to Buy

 Choosing the best size rug for a particular space can seem overwhelming, and there are many misconceptions about how big the rug actually needs to.
-Here are some excellent tips on what size rug you should choose for your room or any other space in your home.
+Here are some excellent tips on how to know what size rug you to buy for your room or any other space in your home.

 John Maher: Hi, I’m John Maher.
 I’m here today with Sam Presnell, owner of The Rug Gallery, an Oriental rug company and carpet store in Cincinnati, Ohio.
 Today, we’re talking about what size rug to choose for your room.
 Welcome, Sam.